Riverside, California: Crime

 Riverside's crime rate has shown a drop over the past several years.
 According to the FBI's Uniform Crime Reporting Statistics database, from 2002 to 2014 violent crime fell to 1,384 from 2,026 events, and property crime to 9,864 from 13,135 events.
 During this time, the population of the city rose by 21%.
 To help reduce gang-related crime, the city developed Project Bridge, an anti-gang program under the city of Riverside's Park and Recreation Department.
-Gang activity has been reported to center in the Casa Blanca, Arlanda and Eastside neighborhoods.
+Gang activity has been reported to center in the Casa Blanca, Arlanza and Eastside neighborhoods.

 Of the 60 largest U.S. police departments in 2015, the Riverside Police Department was the only department whose police did not kill anyone that year.